 Within 30 working days after receiving the recommendation of the committee, the Chancellor shall notify the faculty member, the department head and dean, and the Provost, and the Chair of the Faculty Hearing Committee of the Chancellor's decision with respect to the committee's recommendations and the original decision not to reappoint.
 The Chancellor’s notice must inform the faculty member: (1) of the time limit within which the faculty member may file a notice of appeal with the President requesting review by the Board of Governors, (2) that a simple written notice of appeal with a brief statement of its basis is all that is required within the 14-day period, and (3) that a detailed schedule for the submission of relevant documents will be established if such notice of appeal is received in a timely manner.

-Further appeal, if any, shall be in accordance with the Code of the University of North Carolina.

 e.
 Appeals to the Board of Governors

 If the chancellor concurs in a recommendation of the committee that is favorable to the faculty member, the chancellor’s decision shall be final.
 If the chancellor either declines to accept a committee recommendation that is favorable to the faculty member or concurs in a committee recommendation that is unfavorable to the faculty member, the faculty member may appeal by filing a written notice of appeal with the Board of Governors, by submitting such notice to the President, by certified mail, return receipt requested, or by another means that provides proof of delivery, within 14 calendar days after the faculty member’s receipt of the chancellor’s decision.
 The notice must contain a brief statement of the basis for the appeal.
 The purpose of appeal to the Board of Governors is to assure (1) that the campus-based process for reviewing the decision was not materially flawed, so as to raise questions about whether the faculty member’s contentions were fairly and reliably considered, (2) that the result reached by the chancellor was not clearly erroneous, and (3) that the decision was not contrary to controlling law or policy.